joelmoss/creed/README.md

 # Creed - Stupid Simple Commands for Rails

-Creed provides a stupid simple way to introduce the [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern) to your Rails controllers.
+Creed provides a stupid simple way to introduce the [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern) to your Rails app.

 ## Installation